EugeneGIS/AGDAbook/docs/05-RF_Cl.md

 roc_oob
 ```

-## Susceptibility map
+## Susceptibility mapping

-You have now all the elements to elaborate the final landslide susceptibility map.
+You have now all the elements necessary to elaborate the final landslide susceptibility map.
-This will be achieved by making predictions (of presence only) based on the values of the predictors, which are stored into multiple raster named \*features\*, created above.
+This will be achieved by making predictions (of presence only) based on the values of the predictor variables, which are stored into the multiple raster named *features*, created above.

 ``` r